katholiek-onderwijs-vlaanderen/sri4node/README.md

 - `query` a query obtain via `prepareSQL`

 This returns a promise that it's fulfilled when the `query` object contains the constructed SQL.

-#### basicAuthentication(authenticator)
-Used for protecting a resource with BASIC authentication.
-It accepts a single parameter, that is in turn a function that is responsible for checking username/password.
-The function `authenticator`, receives these parameters :

-- `database` is a database connection, that may be used to perform queries.
-- `username` the username, that sent on the HTTP `Authentication` header.
-- `password` the password, that was sent on the HTTP `Authentication` header.

-The `authenticator` function should return a [Q promise][kriskowal-q] that is resolved with a boolean `true` or `false` to indicate that username and password match, or do not match.
-It should reject the promise in any other case.

 ### Mapping Utilities
 Provides various utilities for mapping between postgres and JSON.